kartonfarkas/api_docs/source/suite/customers/index.rst

 Customers and Administrators
 ============================

-Customer is the owner of the Suite account (i.e. your company).
-Administrators are people authorized to login on behalf of the Customer to the Emarsys Suite.
+Customer is the owner of the Suite account (i.e. your company), and Administrators are the people authorized to login on behalf of the Customer to the Emarsys Suite.

 Please note that there are different access levels for admins.

 Customer Settings
 -----------------